Digital Photography Tips, Tutorials and Resources

 Photoshop is great for advanced edits, but it is not as easy to use as Lightroom.
 For comprehensive editing, you may need to check out some free online Photoshop tutorials.

 As you can see, Lightroom and Photoshop are both equally important… they’re just different.
-As a photographer, you should use both image editing tools in your workflow.
+As a photographer, you can use both image editing tools in your workflow.
 We recommend using Lightroom for basic, quick edits.
 Photoshop should be used for more advanced image editing and for creating vector images.

 You can download either Lightroom CC or Photoshop from Adobe’s website here.
 In fact, if you purchase Adobe’s Creative Cloud Plan for $9.99/month, you’ll receive both these applications for the same monthly fee!